CryptoSailors/cryptosailors-guides/Lava/README.md

 sed -i 's|seeds =.*|seeds = "3a445bfdbe2d0c8ee82461633aa3af31bc2b4dc0@prod-pnet-seed-node.lavanet.xyz:26656,e593c7a9ca61f5616119d6beb5bd8ef5dd28d62d@prod-pnet-seed-node2.lavanet.xyz:26656"|g' $HOME/.lava/config/config.toml
 ```
 #### Optional (You can skip this step)
-You you run more than one cosmos node, you can change a ports using the comands bellow.
+If you run more than one cosmos node, you can change a ports using the comands bellow.
 ```
 COSMOS_PORT=12
 echo "export COSMOS_PORT=${COSMOS_PORT}" >> $HOME/.profile